-Our bath house is located beside the koi pond and overlooks a private garden with a beautiful camellia (Japonica Lovelight).
+Our bath house is located beside the koi pond and overlooks a private garden.

 It was purposely built for Gojyuan by a Japanese company called Hinoki Soken in Nakatsugawa (Gifu Prefecture).
 Hinoki is a Japanese Cypress, native to Central Japan and is much revered for its smell, straight grain and soft touch.
 We were very fortunate to visit the factory in the Kiso valley in April 2012.

-To make your experience more relaxing, there is also a music system in our bath house and you can listen to your own selection or Japanese traditional music.
+To make your experience more relaxing, there is also a music system in our bath house and you can listen to Japanese traditional music.

 Etiquette for Japanese Bathing